Take NaKu or leave it!

 Everyone can personally contribute to a microplastic-reduced environment.
 These are simple things like using reusable packaging instead of single-use.
 Less driving and thus less tire wear is of course also a contribution to environmental protection (apart from greenhouse gas emissions).
 The correct disposal of plastic should of course also be a matter of course.
 Plastic has no place in nature!

-However, critical changes need to happen on a larger scale to curb plastic entering the oceans and the environment.
-The best solution for this would be to do without plastic altogether (in Austria one measure for this is that Plastic bag ban).
-But this will not be possible everywhere.
-Reusable solutions can make a significant contribution to reducing plastic.
-As a result, the recycling of plastic products into new plastic products is important for a functioning and sustainable circular economy.
-Downcycling, ie recycling plastic bottles into clothing, for example, does not improve the problem.
-Nevertheless, there will be areas where avoiding or reducing plastic is not possible.
-In this case, an attempt should be made to switch to bioplastics, such as the natural plastic from NaKu.
-Because bioplastic is not only more climate and environmentally friendly in production, but also biodegradable.
-In the microplastic problem, this property is particularly important, because the entire plastic is broken down during decomposition and harmful microplastic parts do not get into the environment at all.
+Furthermore, the recycling of plastic products into new plastic products is important for a functioning and sustainable circular economy.
+Downcycling, i.e., the recycling of plastic bottles into clothing, for example, does not alleviate the problem.
+However, there will still be areas where avoiding or reducing plastic is not possible.
+In this case, efforts should be made to switch to bioplastics, such as NaKu's natural plastic.
+Bioplastics are not only more climate- and environmentally-friendly to produce, but are also biodegradable.
+This very property is particularly important when it comes to the microplastic problem, because the entire plastic is broken down during decomposition, preventing harmful microplastic particles from entering the environment.

 Therefore: Take NaKu or leave it!